A particle's perspective on screening mechanisms: Implications of screening mechanisms on fermion masses

 Our analysis of screening mechanisms in the Standard Model has found that only those terms coupling to the Higgs will contribute to the screening of fifth forces.
 This has important implications, as particle masses experience a shift in their mass depending on the local value of the non-minimally coupled field's vev, which depends on the background density.
-Since the only observables affected by this shift are those forces charged by the particle's masses, this is equivalent to a spatially-dependent strength of gravity.

 Usually, screening effects are assumed to hide fifth forces without impacting how much a field is screened, naturally explaining the local lack of evidence for modified gravity while retaining $\tAv\approx1$.
 In this section, we will explore how valid this approximation is, as fine-tuning might be required to avoid fifth forces while not affecting the strength of gravitational interactions.
-We will do this using two popular models that present screening mechanisms: the chameleon~\cite{Burrage:2017qrf, Khoury:2003rn,Burrage_2016} and symmetron~\cite{Hinterbichler:2010es,Hinterbichler:2011ca}. \begin{itemize} \item {\bf{Chameleon model:}} It is defined by the Jordan frame action
+We will do this using two popular models that present screening mechanisms: the chameleon~\cite{Burrage:2017qrf, Khoury:2003rn,Burrage_2016} and symmetron~\cite{Hinterbichler:2010es,Hinterbichler:2011ca}. \begin{itemize} \item {\bf{Chameleon model:}} These screening mechanisms suppress fifth forces by increasing the local mass of the non-minimally coupled field.
+While there are various formulations, for convenience, we will adopt the following one defined by the Jordan frame action